 I offer a 30 minute free telephone call on initial contact to answer any questions and to see if we might be a good fit to work together.

 1:1 therapy sessions all last for 50 minutes duration.

-Face-to-face sessions cost £45 per session.
+Online (zoom), telephone sessions and face-to-face sessions cost £45 per session.